 During FY 2015, the system established or acquired numerous practices, increasing patients’ access and convenience to primary or specialty care.
 Many of these practices resulted from the addition of the Oconee physician network (approximately 20 sites).

-Other new or expanded GHS practices include the following:
+Other new or expanded Prisma Health practices include the following:

 In addition, other expansions of note include adding more on-site medical clinics in upstate businesses, opening more Prosthetics & Orthotics offices, and increasing the number of Upstate Pharmacy locations.